cyclr/docs/pages/connector-authentication/uve-solutions.md

 Enter the following values:

-**Endpoint**: Your custom URL endpoint.
+**Domain**: Your custom URL endpoint.
 This should be in the format of "company.uvesolutions.com".

 **API Key**: You can generate an API key via the web interface.